Italian Republican Party: Re-unification and recent events

 The common battle in Parliament against electoral reform favoured a reconciliation between the MRE and the PRI.
 During the third congress of the MRE in February 2009, the two parties signed a joint declaration under which despite their different coalition allegiances, the two parties pledged to join forces in Parliament on some key issues such as civil liberties and freedom of research.
 In October, a joint committee was installed in order to reach an agreement of re-unification between the two parties.
 By February 2011, the MRE and Ossorio's Democratic Republicans reunited with the PRI.

 Another split loomed when La Malfa voted against the Berlusconi IV Cabinet and was suspended from the party in December 2010.
 Moreover, La Malfa along with Sbarbati (MRE) took part to the foundation of the New Pole for Italy (NPI) instead.
 In May 2011 La Malfa was finally expelled from the party.
 In June 2011, Del Pennino, who had been a PdL candidate in 2008, returned to the Senate after the death of a PdL senator.
 In January 2012, Ossorio replaced a Democrat in the Chamber and joined the PRI sub-group.
 In the 2013 Italian general election, the PRI contested the election locally as a stand-alone list and obtained negligible results.

 In December 2013, Nucara resigned from secretary after more than twelve years at the top.
-He was replaced by two successive coordinators, Saverio Collura (from March 2014, when Nucara was contextually elected president, to December 2015) and Corrado Saponaro (from January 2016).
+He was replaced by two successive coordinators, Saverio Collura (from March 2014, when Nucara was contextually elected president, to December 2015) and Corrado De Rinaldis Saponaro (from January 2016).